Atlantic Health Strategies

 The Short Answer: What It Actually Takes to Open a Mental Health Facility

-To open a mental health facility, founders complete five things in roughly this order: form a legal entity, secure state behavioral health licensure, build an OIG-aligned compliance program, achieve CARF or Joint Commission accreditation, and credential the facility and each clinician with payers.
-Most new operators we work with at Atlantic Health Strategies should plan on 9 to 18 months from concept to first admission, and a six-figure capital reserve before any patient walks through the door.
+Founders open a mental health facility by completing five things, roughly in this order: form the legal entity, secure state behavioral health licensure, build an OIG-aligned compliance program, achieve CARF or Joint Commission accreditation, and credential the facility and each clinician with payers.
+At Atlantic Health Strategies we tell new operators to plan on 9 to 18 months from concept to first admission, and a six-figure capital reserve before any patient walks through the door.

 Step One: Pick Your Program Model, Then Pick Your State (In That Order)